-1. On the left side of the window Click and drag the data column you wish to import to the corresponding table field on the right side and release it when the field becomes highlighted.
-If mapped the field will turn green on the right and red on the left.
+- 1. On the left side of the window Click and drag the data column you wish to import to the corresponding table field on the right side and release it when the field becomes highlighted.
+If mapped the field will turn green on the right and red on the left. - N.B.
+The user can Right click on the Field to remove the mapping. - 2.
 Repeat the Clicking and Dragging of data columns to fields until all the columns that you want have been mapped.

-- 3. The user can save this mapping procedure at this time by clicking on the Save Mapping File button and giving this procedure a file name and folder to be used again at a later date when you would have to import this data again. - 4.
-Click on the lmport button.
+- 3. The user can save this mapping procedure at this time by clicking on the source button and giving this procedure a file name and folder to be used again at a later date when you would have to import this data again. - 4.
+Click on the limport button.
 After the data has been imported you will be prompted with a system message.